Home Decor

 How to Achieve Visual Harmony?

 Make sure that the frame complements the room's decor.
-The frame should bridge the painting and its surroundings, creating a cohesive look that enhances the room's overall aesthetic.
+The frame should bridge the painting and its surroundings.
+It should create a cohesive look that adds to the room's overall aesthetic.

 What If You Don’t Want to Use a Traditional Frame?